 - Wear eye protection.
 Grease and smoke can quickly get into your eyes while grilling.
 For this reason, consider wearing a good pair of safety glasses.
 Not only will they keep eyes safe while grilling, but they’re also handy for many other activities around the home.

 - Put away the lighter fluid.
 For those using charcoal grills, never add lighter fluid to already lit coals.
 Instead, after dousing coals initially, put the fluid safely away before lighting the coals.
 This reduces the temptation to add fuel to the fire at any point and keeps additional fuel at a safe distance should a fire mishap occur.

 - Dress appropriately.
 Loose clothing, like hanging shirttails and apron strings, can easily catch fire.
 In fact, 16% of cooking deaths are caused by clothing that caught fire.

 - Limit activity near the grill.
-This means anyone not grilling should keep a safe distance both during grilling and afterward while the grill cools after being turned off.
+This means anyone not grilling should keep a safe distance during grilling and afterward while the grill cools after being turned off.

 - Be prepared for fires.
 Keep baking soda on hand for small grease fires and the fire hose and a fire extinguisher nearby for slightly larger fires.
-However, call the fire department if fires can’t be put out immediately since 3 out of 5 (57%) of cooking fire injuries occur when victims try to fight the fire themselves.
+However, call the fire department if fires can’t be put out immediately since 3 out of 5 (57%) cooking fire injuries occur when victims try to fight the fire themselves.